Q3 2024 EPS Estimates for Pet Valu Holdings Ltd. (TSE:PET) Reduced by Analyst

-Pet Valu Holdings Ltd. (TSE:PET – Free Report) – Equities researchers at Desjardins cut their Q3 2024 earnings estimates for Pet Valu in a report issued on Tuesday, August 6th.
-Desjardins analyst C. Li now forecasts that the company will earn $0.34 per share for the quarter, down from their previous estimate of $0.39.
+Pet Valu Holdings Ltd. (TSE:PET – Free Report) – National Bank Financial reduced their Q3 2024 earnings estimates for shares of Pet Valu in a research report issued to clients and investors on Tuesday, August 6th.
+National Bank Financial analyst V. Shreedhar now forecasts that the company will earn $0.35 per share for the quarter, down from their prior estimate of $0.40.
+National Bank Financial also issued estimates for Pet Valu’s Q4 2024 earnings at $0.46 EPS, FY2024 earnings at $1.52 EPS, Q1 2025 earnings at $0.35 EPS, Q3 2025 earnings at $0.39 EPS, Q4 2025 earnings at $0.52 EPS and FY2025 earnings at $1.62 EPS.

-Several other brokerages have also recently issued reports on PET.
-Cibc World Mkts raised Pet Valu to a “strong-buy” rating in a research report on Wednesday.
-Barclays upgraded Pet Valu to a “strong-buy” rating in a research note on Wednesday.
+PET has been the topic of a number of other research reports.
+Barclays raised shares of Pet Valu to a “strong-buy” rating in a research report on Wednesday.
+Cibc World Mkts upgraded Pet Valu to a “strong-buy” rating in a research report on Wednesday.

-The company also recently announced a quarterly dividend, which will be paid on Monday, September 16th.
-Stockholders of record on Friday, August 30th will be given a $0.11 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, September 16th.
+Stockholders of record on Friday, August 30th will be paid a $0.11 dividend.
+The ex-dividend date is Friday, August 30th.
 This represents a $0.44 annualized dividend and a dividend yield of 1.83%.
-The ex-dividend date is Friday, August 30th.

 About Pet Valu